stenhaug/dssg_stanford/README.md

 The Stanford DSSG program trains aspiring researchers to work on real-world data science problems with social impact.

 ### Program Norms
-1. Be on time (things start and end on time)
-2. Give and receive feedback
-3. Communicate
-4. Don't interrupt
-5. Limit electronic distractions
-   * No phones or social media during activities
-6. Be present and engaged!

-We created a list of Norms as a group - the google doc is located [here](https://docs.google.com/document/d/1HP1NXb5GQ01RU16QnEu72Q1PcNe8NA2Cwcst4_Dehrk/edit).
+We created a list of Norms as a group at the beginning of the program, they are located [here](resources/program_norms.md)

 ### Code of Conduct
 This program abides by the Stanford [Code of Conduct](https://adminguide.stanford.edu/chapter-1/subchapter-1/policy-1-1-1).